Lightning-AI/pytorch-lightning/docs/source/experiment_reporting.rst

 Control log writing frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Writing to a logger can be expensive.
-In Lightning you can set the interval at which you want to log using this trainer flag.
+In Lightning you can set the interval at which you want to save logs to the filesystem using this trainer flag.

 .. testcode::